cs123tas/projects/brush/README.md

 You don’t need to edit this file.
-The global staticsettingsvariable, declared inSettings.cppand Settings.h, allows you to easily retrieve parameters set by the GUI interface.
-Every time a setting like the brush-radius is changed, the support code alters the corresponding member ofsettings, and calls thesettingsChangedmethod ofCanvas2Dso that you can respond to the change.
+The global static `settings` variable, declared in `Settings.cpp` and `Settings.h`, allows you to easily retrieve parameters set by the GUI interface.
+Every time a setting like the brush-radius is changed, the support code alters the corresponding member of `settings`, and calls the `settingsChanged` method of `Canvas2D` so that you can respond to the change.
 These include:
+'''
 int brushType;
 int brushRadius;
 int brushRed;
 int brushGreen;
 int brushBlue;
 int brushAlpha;
+'''

 The user can interactively change various parameters for the airbrush including color (including alpha), radius, and distribution.
 All the sliders pass integers in the range of 0 to 255.
-It’s not necessary to query the sliders for their values, because as mentioned, at any change, the value produced by that change will be recorded in some field of thesettingsand thesettingsChangedcallback will be invoked.
+It’s not necessary to query the sliders for their values, because as mentioned, at any change, the value produced by that change will be recorded in some field of the `settings` and the `settingsChanged` callback will be invoked.

-When the user selects one of the distribution radio buttons (constant, linear, etc.), one of the enum values defined insettings.hwill be assigned to thebrushTypevariable.
+When the user selects one of the distribution radio buttons (constant, linear, etc.), one of the enum values defined in `settings.h` will be assigned to the `brushType` variable.

-TheBrush Radiusslider, bound to thebrushRadiussetting, con- trols how large the brush is.
+The Brush Radius slider, bound to the `brushRadius` setting, controls how large the brush is.
 The value of the slider should correspond to how many pixels away from the center the mask extends.
 Note that the mask should always have an odd width and height; thus, if the radius is 1 , the mask width and height should be 3 , if the radius is 3 , the mask width and height should be 7 , etc. If the radius is 0 , the mask width and height should be 1.

-The “Alpha” slider, bound to thebrushAlphasetting, controls how much paint is laid down when the brush is applied (flow).
+The “Alpha” slider, bound to the `brushAlpha` setting, controls how much paint is laid down when the brush is applied (flow).
 For example, if the current brush is a constant distribution, and flow is set to 255 , then the color being laid down should completely replace